 - Bee Conservation

-Please note, this uses some content from previous runs of our ‘Bee nesting Ecology and Conservation’ Course
+Please note, this course uses some content from previous runs of our ‘Bee Nesting Ecology and Conservation’ course.

 This self-study course consists of two topics that should take a maximum of 15 hours to complete.
 You can study through course materials and complete auto graded assignments, and you will receive an E-certificate upon completion.